bloredo1987/Web-Scraping---SplinterHTMLBeautifulSoup/README.md

 # Web-Scraping---SplinterHTMLBeautifulSoup

-This project revolved full web-scarping and data analysis.
+-This project revolved full web-scarping and data analysis.
 Specifically identifying HTML elements on a page, identifying their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.

 - Part 1 Deliverable: Scrape titles and preview text from Mars news articles.